RichardLions/quadtree/README.md

 inline constexpr auto RebuildQuadtree = RebuildQuadtreeConcept<Quadtree>;
 ```

-Build the Quadtree by passing an instance of the defined Quadtree and vector of Leaves:
+Build the Quadtree by passing an instance of the defined Quadtree and a vector of Leaves:

 ```cpp
 Quadtree quadtree{};